Types of Pasteurization

 Choosing a Pasteurization Method

 The best method of pasteurization depends on your budget, the volume of product you are pasteurizing and the heating pace you desire.
-The table below maps out the temperature and time required for each pasteurization method.
+The pasteurization temperature time chart below maps out the temperature and time required for each pasteurization method.

-Still unsure of which type of pasteurization method is best for your processing needs, or are you looking for milk pasteurization equipment?
+Still unsure of which of the pasteurization methods is best for your processing needs, or are you looking for milk pasteurization equipment?
 Call Zwirner Equipment at 615.680.3312 for more information, or fill out the form above!

 *Standards from the Grade “A” Pasteurized Milk Ordinance 2013, provided by the U.S. Department of Health and Human Services, Public Health Service and Food and Drug Administration.